ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 Setting up the Build Environment on Windows10 using WSL1 or WSL2
 ================================================================

-These setup instructions describe how to setup "Bash on Ubuntu on Windows" (aka "Windows Subsystem for Linux") which allows building with waf.
+These setup instructions describe how to setup "Windows Subsystem for Linux" which allows building with waf.

 .. image:: ../images/build-on-windows10-top-image.jpg
     :target: ../_images/build-on-windows10-top-image.jpg